SIM card: Thin SIM

 A thin SIM (or overlay SIM or SIM overlay) is a very thin device shaped like a SIM card, approximately 120 microns (1/200 inch) thick.
 It has contacts on its front and back.
 It is used by placing it on top of a regular SIM card.
 It provides its own functionality while passing through the functionality of the SIM card underneath.
 It can be used to bypass the mobile operating network and run custom applications, particularly on non-programmable cell phones.

 Its top surface is a connector that connects to the phone in place of the normal SIM.
 Its bottom surface is a connector that connects to the SIM in place of the phone.
 With electronics, it can modify signals in either direction, thus presenting a modified SIM to the phone, and/or presenting a modified phone to the SIM.
 (It is a similar concept to the Game Genie, which connects between a game console and a game cartridge, creating a modified game).
-Similar devices have also been developed for iPhones to circumvent SIM card restrictions on carrier-locked models.

 In 2014, Equitel, an MVNO operated by Kenya's Equity Bank, announced its intention to begin issuing thin SIMs to customers, raising security concerns by competition, particularly concerning the safety of mobile money accounts.
 However, after months of security testing and legal hearings before the country's Parliamentary Committee on Energy, Information and Communications, the Communications Authority of Kenya (CAK) gave the bank the green light to roll out its thin SIM cards.